Nursing homes are designed to provide residents with the level of care that they would not otherwise receive.

-While there is an expectation that a nursing home will provide a high level of care to a resident–if not treat them with respect, compassion, and even love–nursing homes and their staff do not always live up to this standard.
+While there is an expectation that a nursing home will provide a high-level of care to a resident–if not treat them with respect, compassion, and even love–nursing homes and their staff do not always live up to this standard.

 Types of Nursing Home Abuse

 When nursing home abuse occurs and a resident suffers harm as a result, filing a lawsuit may be appropriate.

 Examples of physical abuse might include improperly restraining the resident, using medication to sedate the resident without just cause, and hitting, biting, kicking, pinching, slapping, shoving, etc. the resident.

 Any sexual contact between a nursing home resident and a staff member that is non-consensual is sexual abuse.

 Refusing to allow residents to participate in social activities or spend time with loved ones are also types of psychological abuse.

 Examples might include stealing directly from the resident, convincing them to change their will, asking the resident to make large cash withdrawals, or using the resident to take out a loan or make a large financial purchase.

 Remedies for Nursing Home Abuse

-When nursing home abuse occurs, a resident may be at risk of physical and psychological harm, the latter of which is often closely related to physical deterioration.
+When abuse occurs, a resident may be at risk of physical and psychological harm, the latter of which is often closely related to physical deterioration.

-A nursing home can be held liable for the abusive actions of its staff, and may be required to pay an elderly person or their representative/estate damages for harm that results from the abuse.
+A nursing home can be held liable for the abusive actions of its staff and may be required to pay an elderly person or their representative/estate damages for the harm that results from the abuse.

 Call Our Iowa Nursing Home Abuse Lawyers Today

-To learn more about how to bring forth a nursing home abuse claim for damages, please reach out to our nursing home abuse lawyer at the office of VanDerGinst Law today for your free consultation.
+To learn more about how to bring forth an abuse claim for damages, please reach out to our lawyers at the office of VanDerGinst Law today for your free consultation.